 You need a planner that works for you.
 Plain and simple.
 If you don’t like it, you won’t use it.
 So, I believe this is a crucial area of research.
 Find something that you can fall in love with.

-I have used every kind of planner out there with little excitement…until I heard about Scholaric.
+I have used every kind of planner out there.

-Scholaric has stolen my heart.
+Scholaric was one of my favorites for a very long time.
 It’s a paper planner…online.
 There are no lengthy columns or boxes to check and fill out.
 I simply type in my plans and it records them.
 Each Monday, I print out a check-off sheet for the kids to complete for the week.
 The sheet includes lessons and notes for each day.
 It’s beautiful.
-I’m going to need to tell you more about this great program later, but for now…know that it’s fantastic.

 Schedule a planning day or weekend